Brandon Inge: Pittsburgh Pirates

-On February 12, 2013, Inge inked a minor-league deal with the Pittsburgh Pirates.
-He started the 2013 season on the disabled list.
-On April 23, 2013, Inge was recalled from AAA.
-He was designated for assignment on July 23, 2013 and released seven days later.
+On February 12, 2013, Inge inked a minor league contract with the Pittsburgh Pirates organization.
+On March 27, the Pirates selected Inge's contract after he made the team's Opening Day roster.
+He started the season on the disabled list due to a right shoulder injury.
+On April 23, Inge was recalled from the Triple-A Indianapolis Indians.
+In 50 appearances for Pittsburgh, he batted .181/.204/.238 with one home run and seven RBI.
+Inge was designated for assignment by the Pirates on July 23.
+He was released by the team after clearing waivers on July 30.

 Post-playing career

 On January 29, 2021, Inge was named volunteer assistant coach for the 2021 Michigan Wolverines baseball team.

 Personal life

 Inge currently resides in Michigan.
 In August 2009, Inge received two tattoos, one on each forearm, on a West Coast road trip.
 The tattoos are the names of his sons, "Chase" and "Tyler".